Total TimePrep: 25 min. Bake: 35 min. + cooling

 - 3 tablespoons brown sugar

 - In a microwave, melt butter and chocolate; stir until smooth.
 Cool slightly.
 In a large bowl, beat the eggs, sugar and vanilla.
 Stir in chocolate mixture.
 Combine flour and salt; gradually add to chocolate mixture.
 Fold in pecans.

-- Transfer to a greased 13-in. x 9-in. baking pan.
-Bake at 350° for 35-40 minutes or until a toothpick inserted near the center comes out clean.
+- Transfer to a greased 13x9-in. baking pan.
+Bake at 350° for 35-40 minutes or until a toothpick inserted in the center comes out clean.
 Cool on a wire rack.